What is included with my flotilla holiday?

 The Flotilla itineraries shown on this website are intended as a general guide.
 Our flotilla skippers are responsible for the safety of all persons, yachts and equipment on flotilla and as such they are permitted to vary the itinerary sailed if in their opinion the weather or operating conditions make this necessary.
 From time to time we do change our itineraries for longer periods (if a town quay is being re-modelled, for example) but we always try to keep our website as accurate as we can.

-Do I need to stock up with provisions at base?
+For cabin charter, do I need to stock up with provisions at base?

 The crew will have stocked the yacht with provisions for continental breakfast and light lunch, which they will be preparing for you daily.
 Should you wish to bring your favourite snacks or drinks onboard, you can purchase these locally.
 Whilst the fridges onboard are predominantly for the food purchased for you by the crew, there will be space for a cold beer or a bottle of wine for your sun downer at the end of a days sailing.
 Most islands have local kiosks where you can buy cold drinks, so no need to stock up unless you are going to spend an evening on anchor.
 Your crew will let you know what the program will be, so you can plan accordingly.